codacy/docs/docs/organizations/integrations/jira-integration.md

 ## Installing the Jira integration

 !!! note
-    -   Before installing the Jira integration, make sure to tag the Jira issues you wish to import with the label **security** (case-insensitive).
+    -   Before you install the Jira integration, tag the Jira issues you wish to import with the label **security** (case-insensitive).

-    -   Use a Jira account with admin permissions when installing this integration.
-This lets Codacy access all issues, since the integration inherits the permissions of the authorizing account.
+    -   Use an admin Jira account when you install this integration.
+This lets Codacy improt all issues, since the integration has the same permissions as the authorizing account.

 To install the Jira integration:

-1. Open your organization **Integrations**, page **Jira**, and click **Install Jira** to proceed to Atlassian's website.
+1. Open your organization **Integrations**, page **Jira**, and click **Install Jira**.
+This redirects you to Atlassian's website.

     ![Security and risk management Jira integration installation](images/jira-integration-srm-install.png)

-1. On Atlassian's website, authorize Codacy to access your Atlassian account.
-Once successful, you're redirected back to Codacy.
+1. On Atlassian's website, authorize Codacy.
+You're then redirected back to Codacy.

-Upon installation, Codacy imports all open Jira issues that were created within the 90-day period preceding the integration.
+After installing, Codacy imports all open Jira issues created up to 90 days before integration.

-For more information on how the integration works, see [how Codacy manages security items](../managing-security-and-risk.md#opening-and-closing-items) and [how Codacy assigns security item severities](../managing-security-and-risk.md#item-severities-and-deadlines).
+To learn more about how the integration works, see [how Codacy manages security items](../managing-security-and-risk.md#opening-and-closing-items) and [how Codacy assigns security item severities](../managing-security-and-risk.md#item-severities-and-deadlines).

 ## Uninstalling the Jira integration